quartiq/stabilizer/book/src/setup.md

-If an SWD/JTAG probe is not available, you can flash firmware using only a micro USB cable plugged in to the front of Stabilizer, a DFU utility, and a jumper to activate the bootloader.
+If an SWD/JTAG probe is not available, you can flash firmware using only a micro USB cable plugged in to the front of Stabilizer, and a DFU utility.

 1. Install the DFU USB tool [`dfu-util`](http://dfu-util.sourceforge.net)
-1. Remove power
-1. Then carefully remove the module from the crate to gain access to the board
-1. Short JC2/BOOT with the jumper
 1. Connect your computer to the Micro USB connector below/left of the RJ45 connector on the front panel
-1. Insert the module into the crate
-1. Then power it
+1. Open the serial terminal of Stabilizer to place it in DFU mode by using the `platform dfu` command.
+Once the DFU command is entered, the serial port should immediately disconnect:
+    ```bash
+    python -m serial <STABILIZER_SERIAL_PORT>
+    > platform dfu
+    ```
 1. Perform the Device Firmware Upgrade (DFU)
     ```bash
     dfu-util -a 0 -s 0x08000000:leave -D dual-iir.bin
     ```
-1. To keep the device from entering the bootloader remove power, pull the board from the crate, remove the JC2/BOOT jumper, insert the module into the crate, and power it again

 ### SWD/JTAG Firmware Development